sujalbhatt00/sujalbhatt00/README.md

 ## 👇 Current Projects

 ### 🔹 [Matestay](https://github.com/sujalbhatt00/matestay)
-A roommate and property-finding web app built using the MERN stack — focusing on user authentication, posting rooms, contact details, and exploring roommate matches.
+A roommate and property-finding platform built using the MERN stack with user authentication, room posting, and roommate matching.

 ### 🔹 [Roamly](https://github.com/sujalbhatt00/Roamly)
-A travel planning app built to help users explore destinations and plan trips seamlessly.
+A travel planning app built to help users explore destinations and plan trips.

 ### 🔹 [Currency Converter](https://github.com/sujalbhatt00/Currency-Converter)
-A simple real-time currency conversion tool using JavaScript and an external API.
+A real-time currency conversion tool using JavaScript and a live exchange-rate API.

 ---